baptistparty/blog/_posts/2021-09-12-Is-evangelicalism-a-goal-or-a-byproduct copy.md

 ## The Transdenominational mirage

-That's not to say I *don't want a strong evangelicalism.*  But a strong evangelicalism is a byproduct, not a goal.
+That's not to say I *don't want a strong evangelicalism.*  Evangelicalism is a "trasdenominational" phenomenon, but nobody is really a transdenominational evangelical.
+Rather, strong evangelicalism is a byproduct of denominations, not a goal.

-CS Lewis famously analogized denominations as rooms off a Great Hall, but the goal was to leave the Hall.
-"It is in the rooms, not in the hall that there are fires and chairs and meals.
+CS Lewis famously analogized denominations to rooms off a Great Hall, but the goal was to leave the Hall.
+> "It is in the rooms, not in the hall that there are fires and chairs and meals.
 The Hall is a place from which to try the various doors, not a place to live in.
 For That purpose, the worst of the rooms (whichever that may be) is, I think, preferable."

-"Above all, you must be asking which Door is the True One, not which pleases you best..."
+> "Above all, you must be asking which Door is the True One, not which pleases you best..."

 Contrast Lewis' vision with Wax seeking men and women who identify with the Hall:
 > For this reason, the question I’ve been asking lately isn’t if there are “real Christians” out there, but whether there are “classic evangelicals.”
 Is there a future for Christians in various denominations and different countries who share the instincts of leaders like John Stott and J. I. Packer...?

 So, to mix the analogies, Wax sees the Hall as the safe middle ground between the rooms of Fundamentalism and the outdoors of Progressivism.
-He asks if the "debates of the last decade may have jeopardized one of the primary insights from this cross-denominational renewal movement—": the gospel lets us avoid fundamentalism on the one hand, and progressivism on the other hand.
+He asks if the "debates of the last decade may have jeopardized one of the primary insights from this cross-denominational renewal movement—": the gospel lets us avoid fundamentalism on the one hand, and progressivism on the other hand."
+Fundamentalism is behind every door.

-There is a door off the great hall that contains fundamentalists.
-But the answer to fundamentalism is not to be "transdenominational" (whatever that is), or to have churches that don't care as much about denominational distinctives.
-There is no sign that "transdenominationalism" has the tools for reproducing for generation after generation.
-It is to be, more intently, a room that isn't fundamentalist.
+There *are* doors off the great hall that contains fundamentalists; they tend to be hard to open from the outside.
+If there's an actual fundamentalist threat, the answer is to work on making the room less fundamentalists.

-But "being a room that isn't fundamentalist" is dramatically different than creating a class of "transdenominationalists" with a hand on the lintel of a doorpost, but two feet in the Hall.
-Rather than be the *most* representative of the good things in the Hall, such men are *least* like those in the Hall.
-And they're closest to the angry critiques from those who are passing out the door, looking for another room.
+"Being in a room that isn't fundamentalist" is dramatically different than imagining a class of "transdenominationalists" thought leaders, with a hand on a lintel and two feet in the Hall.
+Those men are the *least* like those in the room.
+They hear all the angry critiques from those who are passing out the door, back into the Hall.
+And so, the consensus in the Hall is that the rooms must be full of dangerous fundamentalists, compared to the Hall, full of people who don't care about such things.

-The Hall is a mirage -- it's the shape created by the rooms.
-The rooms are not created by the Hall.
-If we want a health hall, it comes from people made healthy in the rooms.
+But the Hall is a mirage.
+It given a shape by the rooms; the rooms are not created by the Hall.
+And health comes from inside the rooms, not the Hall; in fact, the Hall is only full when people won't (or can't) go into the rooms.

 If there's a future for "evangelicals," it requires each Christian to find a congregation and an ecclesiology and build it into something that can pass down the inheritance to the next generation.
+Putting a new set of institutions in the Hall will end in the same place: a wasted decade, and another neo-.